MP4tools is technically trialware, though in reality, the unregistered version has nearly complete functionality with two minor exceptions:

-The above limitations will disappear if you register the software, which will cost you a total of $5.99, the price of a Big Mac dinner around here.
+The above limitations will disappear if you register the software ($5.99 - the price of a Big Mac dinner around here).
 Hopefully you will consider the usefulness of this software to be worth the price of a meal at McDonald's :-).

 Note, that the output of the registered and unregistered versions of MP4tools will be identical, so you can thoroughly test MP4tools before you decide to support it’s development.
 Bugs still exist which may or may not get fixed and there are known issues and probably some unknown issues :-).
 You should probably consider this software as being sold "as is", so test thoroughly to see if you think you’re getting your moneys worth before registering.

-MP4tools is Intel-only and requires Mac OS X 10.6.x or later.
+MP4tools is Intel-only (64-bit) and requires Mac OS X 10.7.x or later.
 It has been tested on a MacBook Pro and a Mac Pro with no known issues.